govindkailas/springboot-cert/README.md

 Now you are good to start/run your java app.

-If you are on docker, you may consider building a docker image
+If you are on docker, just curl or wget the shell script which can takecare of all the certificate import/export for you.
+Refer the below example

 `#Dockerfile `
 ```